5 Gorgeous Plants You'll See in Everyone's Spring Container Gardens This Year

 The Spruce / Evgeniya Vlasova

 Container gardening is a perfect way to say goodbye to cold winter months and hello to spring.
 At a time when garden soil is still far too cold to grow much of anything, the potting soil in pots can absorb plenty of sun for growing plants.
-And there are a number of plants that thrive in the cool temperatures of early spring—many can even tolerate a light frost or light snowfall.
-And with potted plants, it is very easy to throw a protective cover over them on those nights when a harder frost is possible.

 Many spring container gardens are planted with spring bulbs, which add a much-needed pop of color to the drab colors of winter in colder climates.
 Our selection, however, focuses on five less common plants you can plant in pots on doorsteps, patios, and decks in early spring.